partiql/partiql-ir-generator/README.md

 ): ...
 ```

-Note that the second property has the `mi` name which was used because the identifier was not specified for the `mi`
+That the second property has the `mi` name which was used because the identifier was not specified for the `mi`
 field in the record definition.

+Note that identifiers only need to be specified if the name of an element in the generated code should be different
+than the tag s-expression representation.
+If unspecified (as is 'mi' element above), element's identifier defaults
+to the tag.

 Unlike record elements, product element defintions must include identifiers.